Pastor Appreciation Month: Day #30

 October is pastor appreciation month.
 It is a blessing for pastors to know that their churches appreciate them.
 I’m grateful for every encouraging comment, card, text, email, and acknowledgement.
 I, as a pastor, truly love and appreciate the work and dedication that everyone puts into our church ministries.

 I’m certainly aware that pastoring and leading people can be challenging.
 I know that churches have difficult members, and I also know that some churches have difficult pastors.
 Regardless of the challenges pastors may face, we have many important reasons for showing appreciation to our churches.
 The body needs every member, and those that use their gifts faithfully should be thanked regularly.
 Psalm 122:1, “I was glad when they said unto me, Let us go into the house of the Lord.”
 Every Sunday is special as God’s people gather to worship Him.
 Seeing how each member is involved in worship and giving of themselves for the service of the Lord is beautiful.
 Each member attends each service craving the truth of God’s Word.
 Knowing this is very encouraging to me.
-I spend several hours every week praying, reading, studying, preparing for six preaching, a teaching engagement and seven devotions each and every week.
+I spend several hours every week praying, reading, studying, preparing for six preaching and teaching engagements, and seven devotions each and every week.

 I appreciate the opportunity to personally know each member of our church.
 Many members face hardships, challenges, sickness, and the death of close friends and family members.
 They need the time, love, and support from a pastor who will be there for them in their time of grief.

-Each service I get to have a sample of a taste of Heaven.
+Each service, I get to have a sample of a taste of Heaven.
 I am forever grateful for Fellowship Baptist Church.
 God has truly blessed me with the privilege of serving with a gifted church full of members who love Jesus.
 I pray that each service the Lord is pleased with us.
 Psalm 133:1, “Behold, how good and how pleasant it is for brethren to dwell together in unity!”

 If this post has blessed you in any way,